Peter Swan (footballer, born 1966): York City

 Dolan gave him a contract for the 2000–01 season and appointed him as York's captain despite the concerns over his knee.
 Swan battled against his own body to play all the pre-season friendlies, including a clash with Manchester United and their star players of David Beckham, Roy Keane, Ryan Giggs, and Paul Scholes.
 He was sent off in the first game of the season after attempting to headbutt Chesterfield's Steve Blatherwick.
 He captained the "Minstermen" for the first and only time at Bootham Crescent against Cheltenham Town, before he went in for some keyhole surgery to clean out his knee.
-The surgeon told Swan that "the mess in there is unbelievable... there's no cartilage, there are bits floating around everywhere and it's riddled with arthritis" and warned him that any further matches could see him confined to a wheelchair.
+The surgeon told Swan that "the mess in there is unbelievable... there's no cartilage, there are bits floating around everywhere and it's riddled with arthritis" and warned him that any further matches could see him unable to walk.
 After a few weeks, Swan accepted both Dolan's and the surgeon's advice and retired.